 Let’s do some math!

-If you were set to spend, lets say $25,000 on a modest kitchen remodel and you knew that the designer was most likely going to take 7-10% of that in fees you might start to panic at the thought of adding $2,500 to your total project costs, right?
-But here is where we as designers have a responsibility to our clients.
+If you were set to spend, lets say $50,000 on a modest kitchen remodel and you knew that the designer was most likely going to take 5-7% of that in fees.
+You might start to panic at the thought of adding $2,500 to your total project costs, right?
+But here is where we at Spark Interiors have a responsibility to our clients.
 It is our job to educate you about how we can help!

-Oftentimes we are are privy to trade discount and can end up saving our clients 15-25% on total project costs.
+Oftentimes we are are privy to trade discounts and can end up saving our clients 10-15% on total project costs.
 Not only that, but at Spark Interiors we have positive relationships with contractors who give us preferred labor pricing as well as scheduling preference.
 (As do many other good designers).

 Time, time, what about time?